FDX-MEC-Digital-Development/Sched-Committee/README.md

 ## Open-Source Licensing:

-The mobile app developed as part of this project will be released under the terms of the GNU General Public License (GPL) version 3.
-The GPL license terms will apply to the distribution, modification, and use of the app's source code.
+The mobile app developed as part of this project will be released under the terms of the GNU Affero General Public License (AGPL).
+The AGPL license terms will apply to the distribution, modification, and use of the app's source code.

 ## Project Completion